-Putting Water Back Into the River
+Putting Water Back to the Platte River

 Canal Rehabilitation Projects

 This canal was the first canal that the NRD partnered with and the only canal that the NRD purchased with the intent to close it.
 After 116 years of use, landowners and farmers along the canal were eager to convert their land to groundwater use; which is more efficient and reliable than surface water.
 It also helps protect river flows and endangered species.
 The canal had been in place and diverting Platte River water since 1894, withdrawing an average of 2,377 acre-feet of water annually.
 FACT SHEET